-A "free appropriate public education" consists of specially designed instruction educationally related services in accordance with an "individualized education program" developed by the school district in consultation with the student's parents.
+A "free appropriate public education" consists of specially designed instruction educationally related services in accordance with an "individualized education program" developed by the school district in consultation with the student's parent(s)/guardian(s).

 Students with educational disabilities are provided with specialized instruction and related services that will allow them to access and progress within the general curriculum for their age and grade.
 Educational supports and services are determined and delivered in accord with State and federal guidelines and regulations.
 These, including parent/student rights in special education, are outlined in this important document: New Hampshire Special Education Procedural Safeguards Handbook.
+These safeguards are designed to protect the rights of children with disabilities and their parents.
+They also provide families and schools the means for resolving disputes that may arise throughout the special education process.
 All parents of students with educational disabilities should become familiar with this document and refer to it when necessary.
 Special Education case managers, coordinators and school administrators are also available to provide information and guidance in relation to special education processes and procedures